yongddeng/yongddeng.github.io/_posts/2026-01-04-concurrency.md

 I/O multiplexing:         many fds       → one thread
 {% endcomment %}

 [Level-triggered]() (default) reports an fd as ready whenever data is available in its buffer, so the application can read partially and be reminded on the next *epoll_wait()* call.
 [Edge-triggered]() (*EPOLLET*) reports an fd only when its state changes (e.g. new data arrives), so the application must drain the entire buffer in a loop until *EAGAIN* or risk missing data.
-The former is the default in Python's *selectors* module and most event loop libraries (e.g. Go's *netpoller*) for its forgiving semantics, whereas the latter generates fewer notifications under high throughput and handles network I/O in Nginx<!-- also widely used as a load balancer and TLS terminator due to its event-driven architecture -->.
+The former is the default in Python's *selectors* module and most event loop libraries (e.g. Node.js's *libuv*) for its forgiving semantics, whereas the latter generates fewer notifications under high throughput and drives Nginx's network I/O and Go's *netpoller*<!-- Nginx is also widely used as a load balancer and TLS terminator due to its event-driven architecture -->.

 The trigger modes govern network descriptors, yet the loop's coverage is not total.
 The readiness model assumes a descriptor can be *not ready*, which holds for sockets that wait on the network but not for regular files, whose data is deemed always available even when fetching it stalls on disk latency.
 Hence such reads report ready yet the actual *read()* blocks, and Nginx offloads blocking disk I/O (e.g. serving large video files) to a thread pool to keep the event loop responsive.
-Only [*io_uring*](https://kernel.dk/io_uring.pdf) (Linux 5.1, 2019, $R_{11}$) closes this gap, as its completion-based interface reports the finished read rather than a readiness that regular files cannot express.
+Only [*io_uring*](https://kernel.dk/io_uring.pdf) (Linux 5.1, 2019) closes this gap, since its completion-based interface reports the finished read rather than a readiness that regular files cannot express.
 The kernel's side is thereby complete, leaving the application's, its logic scattered across callbacks, as the remaining cost. <!-- per-event handlers scatter one connection's logic across disconnected callbacks -->

 - <div style="position: relative; display: inline-block;"> <img src="../assets/blog/epoll.png" width="400"> <a href="https://medium.com/@avocadi/what-is-epoll-9bbc74272f7c" target="_blank" style="position: absolute; bottom: -8px; left: 4px; font-size: 12px;">[src]</a> </div>

 ### **1.3.
-Coroutines (Python)**
+Coroutines**

 <p style="margin-bottom: 12px;"> </p>